lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 RootCaKeyUpdateContent is updated to specify these link certificates as optional.

-Note: When an LDAP directory is used to publish root CA updates, the old and new root CA certificates together with the two link certificates are stored as cACertificate attribute values.
+Note: When an LDAP directory is used to publish trusted CA updates, the old and new CA certificates together with the two link certificates are stored as cACertificate attribute values.

 When a CA changes its key pair, those entities who have acquired the